 1. Reduced muscle soreness (strong evidence)

 This is the most well-studied benefit.
 A 2012 Cochrane review analyzing 17 trials found that cold water immersion at 50-59°F for 10-15 minutes after exercise significantly reduced delayed onset muscle soreness (DOMS) compared to passive recovery.
-The reduction was approximately 20% — meaningful, not miraculous.
+The reduction was approximately 20%, meaningful but not miraculous.
 If you train hard and recovery matters, this benefit alone justifies a cold plunge for many athletes.

 2. Mood elevation and mental clarity (strong evidence)